HildoBijl/stepwise/frontend/src/ui/edu/exercises/README.md

 If you do not specify a `getFeedback` function yourself, the `SimpleExercise` and `StepExercise` components will try to make a feedback function themselves from the `checkInput` function.

 Very often, you'll want to provide feedback to parameters in a default way.
 For instance, for `FloatUnit` parameters, you want to first check the unit, if that matches check the number, and so forth.
-In this case the `getDefaultFeedback` function comes in very handy!
+In this case the `getInputFieldFeedback` function comes in very handy!
 You might see it at various example exercises.

 ### InputSpace